Table of Contents

-Without further ado, let’s reveal all the main Nuke callouts in CSGO and see what each has to offer.
+Without further ado, let’s reveal all the main Nuke map callouts and see what each has to offer.

 Site A on Nuke is a wide area that is located near the center of the map.
 It’s placed inside the large building and features various hiding spots, cover spots, and vantage points, making it all the more difficult to both attack and defend the Site.
 There are also plenty of ways to get in and out of Site A.

 Defenders can view the status of most of Site A by peeking through a spot on Heaven.
 Part of the Outside area leading to Site A can also be viewed by the Defenders from the Locker Room area located on the right side of Site B, which is the side of the CT Spawn.
 From here, Defenders can also view what’s going on at the Garage and the CT Red container, all important areas for gaining more map control.

 Defenders can also access Site A through a Ladder that’s close to the CT Spawn.
 From there, it takes them to the T Roof where there’s a clear overview of the entire Site A area.
 This path also leads to the Silo, Radio Room, and the Control Room.
 From there, you gain access to the Ramp and bombsite B.

 Squeaky is a long and narrow room located on the side of the T Spawn in Nuke.
 This is where you can often find the Attackers entering Site A from as this area leads them straight inside the site.
 There’s nothing the Counter-Terrorists can do about this, as there won’t be any time to prevent them from entering.
 This leaves two options, either defending Site A inside or taking the battle Outside and making sure to kill as many enemies as you can.